-- Reset All Settings: Resets all the applied settings on a photo. - Reset Develop Settings: Resets only the settings applied in the Develop tab. - Reset Effects Settings: Resets only the settings applied in the Effects tab. - Reset Sky Settings: Resets the Sky Swap AI tab. - Reset Portrait Settings: Resets Portrait settings. - Reset All Retouching Tools: Resets any retouching applied in the Edit module. - Reset Local Adjustments: Removes all local adjustments made to a photo. - Reset Liquify Tool: Resets any application of the Liquify tools made to a photo. - Reset Crop: Resets the current image's crop to its original state. - Reset Text: Removes all text blocks. - Copy Settings: Copies all of the Edit module settings applied to a photo. - Paste Settings: Pastes the copied settings (with options) - Paste Settings from Previous Edit: Applies the Develop, Effects and Local settings from the last-edited file. - Sync Settings: Selectively applies Edit settings from the primarily selected image (represented by the superselection) to the rest of the images in a selection (with options). - Sync All Settings: Syncs all Edit module settings from the primarily selected photo to the rest of the images in a selection. - Create Version: Makes a virtual copy of a photo, without duplicating the file on your hard drive. - Save Settings as Preset: Saves the editing settings of the selected photo as a preset. - Update Preset with Current Settings: If an image with a preset has had some settings changed, this lets you update the preset with the new settings. - Rename Preset: Renames a preset. - Delete Preset: Deletes a preset.
+- Reset All Settings: Resets all the applied settings on a photo. - Reset Develop Settings: Resets only the settings applied in the Develop tab. - Reset Effects Settings: Resets only the settings applied in the Effects tab. - Reset Sky Settings: Resets the Sky Swap AI tab. - Reset Portrait Settings: Resets Portrait settings. - Reset All Retouching Tools: Resets any retouching applied in the Edit module. - Reset Local Adjustments: Removes all local adjustments made to a photo. - Reset Crop: Resets the current image's crop to its original state. - Reset Text: Removes all text blocks. - Copy Settings: Copies all of the Edit module settings applied to a photo. - Paste Settings: Pastes the copied settings (with options) - Paste Settings from Previous Edit: Applies the Develop, Effects and Local settings from the last-edited file. - Sync Settings: Selectively applies Edit settings from the primarily selected image (represented by the superselection) to the rest of the images in a selection (with options). - Sync All Settings: Syncs all Edit module settings from the primarily selected photo to the rest of the images in a selection. - Create Version: Makes a virtual copy of a photo, without duplicating the file on your hard drive. - Save Settings as Preset: Saves the editing settings of the selected photo as a preset. - Update Preset with Current Settings: If an image with a preset has had some settings changed, this lets you update the preset with the new settings. - Rename Preset: Renames a preset. - Delete Preset: Deletes a preset. - Export Preset: Exports a preset as an ON1 preset file. - Import Preset: Imports ON1 preset files. - Get More Presets: Goes to ON1.com's Photo Presets page.

-Get More Presets...

-- Export Preset: Exports a preset as an ON1 preset file. - Import Preset: Imports ON1 preset files. - Get More Presets: Goes to ON1.com's Photo Presets page.